Skip to main content

 • a council or housing association tenant

-The bedroom tax means you get less universal credit or housing benefit.
-You have to pay more of your rent from other income.
+You get less universal credit (UC) or housing benefit.
+You pay more of your rent yourself.

-You can check the date you will reach pension age on GOV.UK
+Check the date you reach pension age on GOV.UK

 How many bedrooms can you get benefits for?